Pure-the-Language/Pure/README.md

 * Syntactic sugars.
 * Package management (Aurora).

+## URGENT

+Currently Pure has two main issues that stops it from being used for production use (but it's OK right now to use it for one-liners and quick REPL purpose):

+1. The REPL interpreter right now (along with the core engine) aka.
+Pure.exe cannot parse statements that span multiple lines, this makes stuff like defining functions or classes very inconvinient if not at all impossible.
+    * The Pure.exe program itself apparently needs work, along with tne engine code.
+    * We are yet to integrate and implement BaseRepl for Aurora from CSharpRepl.
+2. Importing and consuming Nuget packages is not fully implemented yet.

+As it goes, it is actually possible at the moment to use Righteous along with manually downloaded DLL packages to implement all the needed functions.

 ## Syntax & Special Commands

 * Use `Import()` to import modules from PATH